Madministrator/steganography/README.md

    * What will I do?
 Start scanning the image function and grab RGB values.
    * Is anything blocking me?
 No
    * What do I believe is the percent chance that we will complete the sprint?
 70%

+ * (12-4-2018)
+  * What did I do?
+I fix isBitSet and setBit functions and completed getByte.
+  * What will I do?
+I will start implementing the hideText function
+  * Is anything blocking me?
+No
+  * What do I believe is the percent chance that we will complete the sprint?
+70%

  ## Evan Vander Hoeven